bryancarl7/MachineLearning/README.md

 # Python SK-Learn & Tensorflow
-End-to-End Machine Learning project using datasets of California houses to create a house value prediction system.
+End-to-End machine learning project using datasets of California houses to create a house value prediction system.